Sources for More Information

 Arboriculture—Integrated Management of Landscape Trees, Shrubs and Vines

 Richard W. Harris and his co-authors have included an excellent chapter on “Preserving Existing Trees” that would be helpful for many parking lot projects.
 This book is available through the International Society of Arboriculture or online book outlets.

 Compiled by Buck Abbey in 1998, this is a comprehensive, 438-page guide to sections of ordinances nationwide that have been used to protect trees and enhance parking areas and other urban sites.
 Available at amazon.com.

-The USDA Forest Service's Urban Ecosystems and Social Dynamics Program has done considerable research on cooling urban landscapes, including parking lots.
-Type 'Parking Lots' in the search box.
+The U.S. Forest Service’s Urban Ecosystems and Social Dynamics Program has done considerable research on cooling urban landscapes, including parking lots.
+Type “Parking Lots” in the search box.

-For a list of trees especially suitable for parking lots and other related information, use your favorite search engine and type in 'trees and parking lots.'
+For a list of trees especially suitable for parking lots and other related information, search online for “trees and parking lots.”

 Call 1-888-448-7337 Monday-Friday 8:00 AM to 5:00 PM CST

 Tree City USA is an Arbor Day Foundation program in cooperation with: